aenavidad/historical-series-re-Belize/work/dec-22/free-text-nov-25.md

 | bz-cy | 7 September 2021 at 20:12	| red/rep bz fin pub 1.3_stable.tsv[^could only find red/rep bz fin pub 1.3_stable.tsv so 'red/rep bz fin pub 1.3_stable *.tsv' taken as misprint] | 0000s-2010s | vars events, vars stts, bibliogaphic | no metadata some sources[^sort of standardised] |
 | bz-cy | 7 October 2021 at 21:51	| red/rep bz fin pub 1.4 *.tsv | 0000s-2020s | vars events, vars stats, bibliographic | some metadata[^sort of standardised] some sources[^sort of standardised] |
 | bz-cy | 4 November 2021 at 00:00	| harv/ *.tsv | 0000s-2020s | vars events, vars stats, bibliographic | some metadata[^sort of standardised] some sources[^sort of standardised] |

+## text 1

+How to measure the selectivity and coverage of sources in historical literature? eg absence of newspapers, of Spanish primary records, etc.

+As here were reviewing / commenting on literature, we'd like an exhaustive bibliography of said literature, possibly beginning with most recent?
+This would help demonstrate the rift between Spanish and non-Spanish sources. ie we'd like a graph of the literature.